FOR IMMEDIATE RELEASE

 Industry Organizations Unite to Celebrate Major Momentum for Cosmetology and Esthetics Interstate Compacts and Encourage Additional Support

 The Cosmetology Interstate Compact has now been enacted in 10 states: Washington, Arizona, Colorado, Ohio, Kansas, Kentucky, Tennessee, Alabama, Virginia, and Maryland.
 Active legislation is underway in Delaware, Hawaii, Massachusetts, Nebraska, New Jersey, Pennsylvania, Vermont, West Virginia, and Wisconsin.
-This growing bipartisan momentum reflects broad recognition that modernizing licensure reduces workforce barriers, expands career opportunity, and helps businesses better serve their communities.
+This growing bipartisan momentum reflects broad recognition that modernizing licensure reduces workforce barriers, expands career opportunities, and helps businesses better serve their communities.

 Building on that success, esthetics compact legislation has been introduced in Alabama, Kansas, and Virginia, with additional bills drafted in California, Kentucky, Ohio, and Tennessee.
 The Professional Beauty Association (PBA) is also working with policymakers and industry leaders in Arizona, Colorado, and Maryland to advance esthetics compact legislation in those states.